TMJ Treatment in NYC and Long Island

 My TMJ Treatment Philosophy

-My relationship with all new patients starts with a conversation.
+My relationship with you starts with a conversation.
 This conversation becomes the foundation for figuring out what it will take to make you feel better.
-This formula continues to work and I look forward to having the opportunity to guide you onto the path towards recovery.
+My formula works and I look forward to having the opportunity to guide you onto the path towards recovery.